mariekekortsmit/ToDoList/README.md

    Question: how to debug this? together with dependency injection?
 As you're not seeing where it is passed.

 8. Unit tests.
-    - Q: Why dont you moq in bci?
+    - How do you debug unit tests?
+So how can i see whats inside result?
+    - What else to unit test.
+MediatRExtensions?
+Not done in BCI.

 9. making sure that the interface down to the database is async.
 --
 Later: